-Ben J. Dyer is Entrepreneur in Residence at Morris, Manning & Martin, LLP in Atlanta, GA and a partner at TechSquare Labs in Atlanta, GA.
+Ben J. Dyer is Entrepreneur in Residence at Morris, Manning & Martin, LLP in Atlanta, GA and a partner at the incubator TechSquare Labs near Georgia Tech.
 He is currently an advisor to Ongev, a personal cancer research database and care timeline service based in Atlanta and Polygraph Media, a data-science-driven Facebook Marketing Partner based in Austin, and to Avexia, a Denver company creating a digital health solution to manage the physical and psychological recoveries of injured athletes.
 He serves on the board of BeHome247, a Hilton Head-based IoT company in the home automation and property management market.
-He has been an Entrepreneurial Advisor at the Cockrell School of Engineering at The University of Texas at Austin and has taught undergraduate students in the Longhorn Startup Program.
+He has been an Entrepreneurial Advisor and Entrepreneur in Residence at the Cockrell School of Engineering at The University of Texas at Austin and has taught undergraduate students in the Longhorn Startup Program.
 While in Austin he also for four years chaired the Qualifying Committee for the SXSW Accelerator.
 He for a dozen years authored TechDrawl, a sponsored blog promoting technology entrepreneurship and innovation across the South.
 He has now rebranded and repurposed that as part of writing a book on Startup Decision Making.